AbhilashKotha/YG-Drone-Project/user_documentation.md

 ### How to engage in development-related discussions?
 We have a discussion forum available on GitHub and we welcome any ideas and suggestions on the same.
 Below is the link to access the same https://github.com/AbhilashKotha/YG-Drone-Project/discussions

+## Learning Together
+The YG-Drone-Project community is a learning hub.
+Engage with others who share your passion for drones, technology, and education.
+Collaborate, exchange insights, and grow together as drone enthusiasts.

 ## Getting Started
 1. Install the YG-Drone-Project app on your iOS or Android device.
 2. Ensure Bluetooth is turned on both on your mobile device and the drone's receiver.